 * Sapro: This company was based out of Saint Maur (Paris), France, but no longer in business.
 Sapro made some of the first moonflowers such as the Light and Sound Flower as well as classic saucer and rolling box units.

 * Novalight: This company is truly unique.
-Still in business and based out of Viterbo, Italy they made some unusual lights over the years.
+Out of business and was based out of Viterbo, Italy they made some unusual lights over the years.
 Check out their site for specifics on what they produced.
-I only have the Revolution effect from them, but it is truly awesome!
-Imported in the US by Omnisistem. http://www.novalight.it/english/history.html
+I only have the Revolution effect from them, but it is truly awesome! http://www.novalight.it/english/history.html

 * NESS - Show Pro - Optec - DJ USA (LyteQuest): These are all brands under the main company NESS.
 The company is no longer in business.
 It was purchased by Gemini in the 90's and became LyteQuest.
 Gemini still makes mixers, turntables, speakers and other audio products.
 LyteQuest had a short life and Gemini eventualy closed operations involving lighting.
 It's a sad story, but some of the effects are still around and I pick them up if I can find them.